-Since the distortion in the firm's optimal targeting strategy leads some individuals being given a better promotion than the fully granular case, some individuals can generate higher total surplus (Equation \ref{eq:Total-Surplus}) under coarse personalization.
-However, because the firm decides the level of treatments offered as well as their assignments, individuals that receive overly beneficial treatments at the expense of the firm will be reassigned to another treatment where they receive a less beneficial treatment if the firm is able to do so.
+Since the distortion in the firm's optimal targeting strategy leads some individuals being given a better promotion than that under full personalization, total surplus can increase under coarse personalization.
+However, because the firm decides the treatment levels offered as well as their assignments, individuals that receive overly beneficial treatments at the expense of the firm will be reassigned if the firm is able to do so.
 The reassignment occurs because the firm focuses solely on maximizing profits or producer surplus when personalizing.
 Depending on the sizes of the consumer valuations and the generated profits, coarse personalization can either increase societal deadweight loss or total surplus.

-\subsubsection{{} Example}
+\subsubsection{Example}

-To further build intuition for the decomposition of the change in total surplus in Equation \ref{eq:Total-Surplus}, consider the case where there is only one dimension of treatment and the treatment $t_{i,1}$ represents a dollar amount off coupon that the consumer can redeem on her next purchase.
-Assume that the individual values the coupon at face value so $v_{i}(t_{i,1}^{*})=t_{i,1}^{*}$ and $v_{i}(\tilde{t}_{i,1})=\tilde{t}_{i,1}$ and that the cost to the firm to issue to coupon is also the face value of the coupon so $c_{1}(t_{i,1}^{*})=t_{i,1}^{*}$ and $c_{1}(\tilde{t}_{i,1})=\tilde{t}_{i,1}$.\footnote{For a coupon that is for five dollars off, the individual would value the coupon at five dollars and the firm would incur a five dollar cost of issuing the coupon to the consumer.} Then, the change of the total surplus from assigning coupon $\tilde{t}_{i,1}$ to individual $i$ compared to the fully granular case with $t_{i,1}^{*}$ is
+To build intuition for the total surplus decomposition in Equation \ref{eq:Total-Surplus}, we can consider the case where there is only one dimension of treatment and the treatment $t_{i,1}$ represents a dollar amount off coupon that the consumer can redeem on her next purchase.
+We assume that the individual values the coupon at face value so $v_{i}(t_{i,1}^{*})=t_{i,1}^{*}$ and $v_{i}(\tilde{t}_{i,1})=\tilde{t}_{i,1}$ and the cost for the firm to issue the coupon is also the face value of the coupon ($c_{1}(t_{i,1}^{*})=t_{i,1}^{*}$ and $c_{1}(\tilde{t}_{i,1})=\tilde{t}_{i,1}$).\footnote{For a coupon that is for five dollars off, the individual would value the coupon at five dollars and the firm would incur a five dollar cost of issuing the coupon to the consumer.} Then, the change of the total surplus from assigning coupon $\tilde{t}_{i,1}$ to individual $i$ compared to full personalization with $t_{i,1}^{*}$ is